-There was massive growth of Artificial Intelligence in 2018, which followed the hype of Internet of Things technologies during the previous years.
-But what are the predictions for 2019 in relation to AI and IoT?
+There was massive growth of Artificial Intelligence in 2018, which followed the hype of the Internet of Things technologies during the previous years.
+But what are the predictions for 2019 concerning AI and IoT?

 The novel featured a world where robots are part of our everyday lives, and this no longer appears to be far to happen.
-AI systems like the Google Assistant, Amazon Alexa, Apple Siri and Microsoft Cortana are always with us in our smartphones and control a constantly increasing number of devices in our homes.
+AI systems like the Google Assistant, Amazon Alexa, Apple Siri, and Microsoft Cortana are always with us in our smartphones and control a continually increasing number of devices in our homes.

-The potentials of AI are limitless and for instance Twitter recently announced that 95% of the nearly 300,000 terrorism-related accounts it took down in a six-month period were flagged for review by algorithms rather than humans and 75% of the suspicious accounts were removed before their first content posting.
+The potentials of AI are limitless, and for instance, Twitter recently announced that it had flagged 95% of the nearly 300,000 terrorism-related accounts it took down in the previous six months through algorithms rather than humans and has removed 75% of the suspicious accounts before their first content posting.

-Governments understood the relevance of AI for their countries and for example France launched an AI strategy which provides for investments of € 1.5 billion, the US Department of Health and Human Services ran a pilot using AI to process thousands of public comments on regulatory proposals, the UK’s Department for Work and Pensions deployed an AI system to process incoming correspondence and the Italian Ministry of Economy and Finance implemented an AI-driven helpdesk to deal with citizens’ calls.
+Governments understood the relevance of AI for their countries.
+For example, France launched an AI strategy which provides for investments of € 1.5 billion.
+The US Department of Health and Human Services ran a pilot using AI to process thousands of public comments on regulatory proposals.
+The UK’s Department for Work and Pensions deployed an AI system to handle incoming correspondence and the Italian Ministry of Economy and Finance implemented an AI-driven helpdesk to deal with citizens’ calls.

-The results of the above-mentioned survey are also confirmed by our personal experience.
-We have been involved in the legal review of a number of AI projects, including the usage of facial recognition to identify customers and potential fraudsters, machine learning and chatbot technologies to automate relationships with customers in the contracting and customer support process and of IoT systems as part of both industry 4.0 projects and of smart home, connected car and telemedicine projects.
+Our personal experience also confirms the results of the survey mentioned above.
+We advised clients on legal issues of several AI projects.
+Those related among others to the usage of facial recognition to identify customers and potential fraudsters, machine learning and chatbot technologies to automate relationships with customers in the contracting and customer support process and of IoT systems as part of both industry 4.0 projects and of smart home, connected car and telemedicine projects.

-- require a deeper assessment of how to minimize risks and maximize benefits, also through the usage of data that increasingly become an asset of the company that needs to be protected and exploited and by means of a careful selection of suppliers and negotiation of agreements with them; and
+- require a more in-depth assessment of how to minimize risks and maximize benefits, also through the usage of data that increasingly become an asset of the company that needs to be protected and exploited and using a careful selection of suppliers and negotiation of agreements with them; and

 As Satya Nadella, Microsoft CEO, anticipated in 2015,